 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-It goes without saying that an engraver needs to have a creative eye and an artistic mind to produce beautiful pieces of work.
+A laser engraver needs to have a creative eye and an artistic mind to produce beautiful pieces of work.
 Without these attributes, you may find it difficult to produce engraved pieces that can be sold to the public.
-Coupled with these are the need for good hand-eye coordination and a careful approach to your work.
+You will also need graphic design skills, good hand-eye coordination and a careful approach to your work.

-Aside from the design side of things, you'll also need to master the art of running a business.
-In the initial stages, this includes establishing a business plan, sorting out the legal stuff and marketing your services far and wide.
+Aside from your design skills, you'll also need to have good customer service and business skills.
+In the initial stages, this includes establishing a business plan, sorting out the legal paperwork and marketing your services to your target market.
 Later on, you'll also need to consider human resources and tax management.

 A few key skills you'll need to know before you start your business include: